 The final stage is to update the registry and submit your project as validated.
+The registry user-guide is available at the ‘?’ symbol in the top-right corner of the screen.

 2. If the registry account holder is not the landowner, you must provide documentation confirming the account holder has the right to list and manage the project’s carbon units.
 Upload one of the following: